Corporate Profile

 In June 2016, Liberty Singapore established a branch in Labuan (“Liberty Labuan Branch”).
 Liberty Labuan Branch is registered as a foreign Labuan company under the Labuan Companies Act 1990 and was licensed to carry on general insurance business by the Labuan Financial Services Authority on 22 August 2016.

 Liberty Singapore is part of the Liberty Mutual Group Inc. (“LMG”).
-As a Fortune 100 company and one of the top five property and casualty insurers in the U.S., LMG (through its subsidiaries and affiliates) operates across five continents and employs almost 50,000 employees in approximately 800 offices throughout the world.
+As a Fortune 100 company and one of the top ten property and casualty insurers in the world, LMG (through its subsidiaries and affiliates) operates across five continents and employs almost 40,000 employees in 28 countries throughout the world.
 For more information regarding LMG, please visit www.libertymutual.com.

 Corporate Governance